-My own heart attack symptoms felt like a cross between a tractor trailer parked on my chest and severe burning extending right up into my throat.
-I also had nausea, sweating and dull pain radiating down my left arm.
+My own heart attack symptoms felt like a cross between a Mack truck parked on my chest and a roaring burn extending right up into my throat (which was not unlike what running fast up the deadly Quadra Street hill with my running group felt like, too).
+I also had nausea, sweating and intense pain radiating down my left arm.
 Textbook Hollywood Heart Attack signs.

-It was as “painful” as I can possibly imagine any chest symptom to feel, given that I had no clue what heart attack chest pain feels like.
+It was as “painful” as I can possibly imagine any chest symptom to feel, given that until then I had no clue what heart attack chest pain feels like.

-And, unlike the subjects reported in Dr. Kreatsoulas’ 2013 study, I certainly did use the specific words “chest pain” loud and clear to the Emerg doc who still sent me home anyway – misdiagnosed with acid reflux, and apologizing like crazy for having made such a fuss over “nothing” but a simple case of indigestion.
+And, unlike the heart patients reported in Dr. Kreatsoulas’ 2013 study, I certainly DID use the specific words “chest pain” loud and clear to the Emerg doc – who still sent me home anyway, misdiagnosed with acid reflux – and apologizing for having made such a fuss over “nothing” but a simple case of indigestion.

 No wonder all my tests that morning seemed “normal”.

-A woman attending one of my heart health presentations told me of her recent trip to the Emergency Department of our local hospital, and an overheard conversation between a doctor and the (male) patient in the bed next to hers beyond the curtain:
+A woman attending one of my “Heart-Smart Women” presentations told me of her recent trip to the Emergency Department of our local hospital, and an overheard conversation between a doctor and the (male) patient in the bed next to hers beyond the curtain:

 “Your blood tests came back fine, your EKG tests are fine – but we’re going to keep you for observation just to rule out a heart attack”.

-A male patient is thus kept in hospital for careful observation in spite of “normal” cardiac test results.
+A male patient with symptoms severe enough to seek emergency medical help is thus kept in hospital for careful observation in spite of “normal” cardiac test results.

-But I and countless other females in mid-heart attack are being sent home from Emergency following “normal” test results just like his, and with our misdiagnoses ranging from indigestion to anxiety, stress, pulled muscles, or menopause.
+But I and countless other females in mid-heart attack are being sent home from Emergency following “normal” test results just like his, and with our misdiagnoses ranging from indigestion to anxiety, stress, pulled muscles, gall bladder problems or menopause.

-“Women often have different symptoms of a heart attack than men and may report serious symptoms even before having a heart attack, although the signs are not ‘typical’ heart attack symptoms.
+“Women may report serious symptoms even before having a heart attack, although the signs may not be identified as ‘typical’ heart attack symptoms.
 These include: